melli0505/TCN-LSTM/README.md

 # Fault Diagnosis with Time-Domain Vibration Data
 This repository aims to diagnose types of faults based on time-domain vibration data using neural networks.
-It covers experiments conducted with the Multi-Scale CNN-LSTM and Temporal Convolution Network-LSTM models.
+It covers experiments conducted with Temporal Convolution Network-LSTM models.

 ## Experimental Setup
 - 4 DC Motors